 What should you be doing to cut down on problems?
 While you can’t cure your cats allergies (though there are things you can do about it) there are other things that you can do.
 By implementing each of the techniques below you’re going to be improving the quality of life your Persian has.

 This may seem counterintuitive but brushing your Persian cat regularly, as much as once a week or even daily for longer-haired cats, can cut down on shedding.
 The reason is that it actually helps to remove dead or loose hair before it can get dropped somewhere else in the house.

 Bathe Persian Cat Once a Month

 Bathing is going to help you get rid of those dead and loose hairs as well.
-Sure, your cat may not be too happy about it, but it’s going to get them cleaner than they can get themselves (though they generally do a pretty good job).
+Sure, your Persian cat may not be too happy about it, but bathing with the right shampoo is going to get them cleaner than they can get themselves (though they generally do a pretty good job).
 It’s also going to make sure they lose that hair where you want them to instead of everywhere else.